prowler-cloud/prowler/docs/tutorials/aws/organizations.md

 # AWS Organizations
-## Get AWS Account details from your AWS Organization:
+## Get AWS Account details from your AWS Organization

 Prowler allows you to get additional information of the scanned account in CSV and JSON outputs.
 When scanning a single account you get the Account ID as part of the output.